logiqai/docs/logiq-server-configuration/sources.md

 ### Stackdriver logs from GCP cloud storage

-LOGIQ can directly ingest from Stackdriver's Google cloud storage sink.
+Apica Ascent can directly ingest from Stackdriver's Google cloud storage sink.
 You do not need to incur additional pub sub costs for this.
-Create a `google_cloud_storage` source in LOGIQ config for this.
+Create a `google_cloud_storage` source in Apica Ascent config for this.

 ```text
 -